ChildMindInstitute/mindlogger-backend/docs/development.rst

 To test various functionality in a typical REPL (Python, IPython, etc) some bootstrapping is required to configure the Girder server.
 This sets up an "embedded" server, meaning no TCP ports are actually bound but requests can still be performed via Python.
-Bootstrapping the server involves running ``girder.utility.server.configureServer`` with the plugins to be enabled.
+Bootstrapping the server involves running ``girderformindlogger.utility.server.configureServer`` with the plugins to be enabled.

 Girder provides a utility script for entering into a shell with the server preconfigured.
-Once Girder is installed the script can be run using ``girder shell`` which optionally takes a comma separated list of plugins to enable.
+Once Girder is installed the script can be run using ``girderformindlogger shell`` which optionally takes a comma separated list of plugins to enable.

 Utilities